WilliamDavis22/lecture0/README.md

 #### Intro:

 In this small project, I build a Sudoku solving application in Streamlit.
-We train a computer vision model to recognize numbers in the 9x9 grid and use a backtracking algorithm to solve the actual puzzle.
+I train a computer vision model to recognize numbers in the 9x9 grid and use a backtracking algorithm to solve the actual puzzle.